Read our FAQs for interesting insights and latest questions and answers related to Junior Seekers Student Care.

-Currently, our premise at 441 Fajar will be able to hold 80 students.
+Yes, our premises at 441 Fajar and 672 Bedok are limited.
 Hence, registration will close once the maximum number of students is met.
 We will have a wait list for parents who are still keen to register their child once there is a vacancy.

 arrival and dismissal

 Junior Seekers does not provide transport services.
-Parents will need to make own transport arrangements with the school’s transport vendors to send the child to the carpark of Blk 441, Fajar Road.
+Parents will need to make own transport arrangements with the school’s transport vendors to send the child to the centres.

 The centre’s operating hours are from 1:00 p.m. to 7:00 p.m.

 During full day operations, we will be open from 7.30 a.m. to 7.00 p.m.